 Banh mi is everywhere.
 You can find Banh mi in most of the corner of the street.

-The special and delicious taste of Banh mi is not only from the crispy bread crust and soft crumb but also from the variety of flavors and filling.
+The distinctive and delicious taste of Banh mi is not only from the crispy bread crust and soft crumb but also from the variety of flavors and filling.

-The filling varies from omelette, roasted pork or chicken to fish balls.
+The filling varies from an omelet, roasted pork or chicken to fish balls.
 Banh mi is usually added with some cucumber slices, white radish, pickled carrots, cilantro, coriander, and some spicy chili.

 Banh xeo is a Vietnamese version of the crispy pancake.